MilanRadeta/XMLProject/README.md

 - XML, XHTML and PDF exports
 - XML uploads
 - XML input
-- Search results in 5s, 10s, etc.
+- Search results in groups of 5, 10, etc.
+- collections for acts in procedure, accepted acts, acts not yet in procedure, amendments, etc.